microsoft/PowerApps-Azure-Lab/README.md

 The lab requires:
 - Visual Studio 2017 or 2019 to compile the code and publish to Azure
 - Access to an Azure Subscription to create an API app to serve as the RESTful API
-- Access to a PowerApps environment with Maker permission to create apps and custom connectors
+- Access to a Power Apps environment with Maker permission to create apps and custom connectors

 ## Lab Manual